hubhazard/core/README.md

 ## Documentation

-The project documentation is available at [hubhazard.github.io/core/][hubhazardcoredocs].
+The project documentation is available in for of a wiki at [https://github.com/hubhazard/core/wiki/][hubhazardcorewiki].

 <!-- ROADMAP -->

 ## Roadmap

-See the [open issues][issues] for a list of proposed features (and known issues).
+See a list of [open issues][tasks] with the `task` label.

 <!-- CONTRIBUTING -->